rickleezhe/KSGPPI-old/README.md

 ## References
-Jun Hu, Zhe Li, Bing Rao, Yang Zhang , Maha A. Thafar and Muhammad Arif.
+Jun Hu, Zhe Li, Bing Rao, Maha A. Thafar and Muhammad Arif.
 Improving Protein-Protein Interaction Prediction using Protein Language Model and Protein Network Features.

 ## Contact
 If you have any questions, comments, or would like to report a bug, please file a Github issue.